All Episodes

 I don't have time to be distracted with stuff like this.

-Wiener to me is in irrelevancy.
+Weiner, to me, is an irrelevancy.

 Where's my killer instinct?

-Have you ever known me to get focused on this kind of I want to beat people on policy.
+Have you ever known me to get focused on this kind of, I want to beat people on policy.

 And that's why this stuff is not at all appealing.

-I am I am not a voyeur in any way, shape, manner, or form.
+I am not a voyeur in any way, shape, manner, or form.

-This stuff uh Well, yeah, I like stirring excrement around, but uh in a figurative sense.
+This stuff, well, yeah, I like stirring excrement around, but in a figurative sense, wouldn't post a picture of it on Twitter and send it around.

 It's nothing that we haven't talked about here on the program.